-The brewery tour was arranged by the local Wetherspoons, Talk of The Town to support Clic Sargent.
+I’ve done the Bays Brewery tour a couple times now both times arranged by the local Wetherspoons, Talk of The Town in support of Clic Sargent.
 An amazing charity that supports young cancer patients.
 We all met in Talk of the town and they had arranged taxis to pick us all up at 5:30PM and would then drop us back later.

 Upon arrival you’ll be greeted by a friendly and knowledgeable member of staff.
 Who will take you into the into the main storage room where you’ll be given an empty pint glass.
 Firstly this needs to be filled, so straight away your taken through into another smaller storage room full of kegs.
 In here is a rack with all the current ales to choose from, tapped and ready to pour.
 The number one rule of tour is, no empty glasses!
 Drink as much as you like, you’re free at any point of the tour to wander back to the rack and fill up.
 Cider lovers don’t worry, they have ciders to.
 You’ll just have to pour it from the bottle into your glass.